-It happens to people sometimes.
+It happens to home buyers who start out ready to build their dream home but then are enchanted by something more – a piece of history.
 There they are minding their own business looking for a home to buy that will make a good investment, and an old Victorian home, or perhaps a beautiful Tuscan villa just draws them in.
 They can’t help falling in love with it.
 If you ever find that this has just happened to you, you’ve just discovered that there is something about historic homes that you really just get.
 But if you do buy the home, you realize that you really have your job cut out for you remodeling it and bringing it up to date – with furniture accessories and hardware that go with the architecture of the house.
 What do you need to consider, what you need to keep in mind before you take on such a project?

 Of course, historic homes can really cost the earth to properly restore to their original state of grandeur.
 If you are working on a budget, you’ll probably have to pick and choose what you’re willing to restore and what you would like to put off for later.
 In general, the more faithful to the original style you wish to keep your restoration, the more expensive your bill will probably be in the end.